 Per case of 12 bottles.

-For collection from the club only the club is not able to send wines.
+For collection from the club only with 24 hours notice.

 Please note Davy’s will supply by the bottle as well as by the case.